 By law, we must carry out an annual service and safety check of all Sanctuary gas appliances in your home, this includes boilers, cookers and fires.
 Gas safety checks are continuing as normal.

 Our registered Gas Safe engineers may need access into your home for these checks, which take no longer than an hour.
 You do not need to have direct contact with anyone visiting your property to complete these checks.

-Please follow sensible precautions to keep yourself safe when our staff are visiting your property, as outlined in our latest health and safety guidance.
+Please follow sensible precautions to keep yourself safe when our staff are visiting your property, as outlined on this page.